 BIO 101 INTRODUCTION TO BIOLOGY I 4 Hrs.
-CREDIT TOWARD GRADUATION WILL NOT BE

-GIVEN FOR BOTH BIO 101 AND 103.

-Introduction to Biology covers historical studies illustrating the scientific method, cellular structure, bioenergetics, cell reproduction, Mendelian and molecular genetics, and a survey of human organ systems.
-(Internet Only) Includes required laboratory.
+CREDIT TOWARD GRADUATION WILL NOT BE GIVEN FOR BOTH BIO 101 AND 103.
+PREREQUISITE: None.
+Introduction to Biology I is the first of a two-course sequence designed for non-science majors.
+It covers historical studies illustrating the scientific method, cellular structure, bioenergetics, cell reproduction, Mendelian and molecular genetics, and a survey of human organ systems.
+(Internet Only) A 120 minute laboratory is required.

 BIO 102 INTRODUCTION TO BIOLOGY II 4 Hrs.
 PREREQUISITE: BIO 101.

-Introduction to Biology II is the second of a two-course sequence for non-science majors.
+Introduction to Biology II is the second of a twocourse sequence for non-science majors.
+It covers evocourse sequence for non-science majors.
 It covers evolutionary principles and relationships, environmental and ecological topics, classification, and a survey of biodiversity.
-(Internet Only) Includes required laboratory.
+(Internet Only) A 120 minute laboratory is required..

 BIO 103 PRINCIPLES OF BIOLOGY I 4 Hrs.
-CREDIT TOWARD GRADUATION WILL NOT BE

-GIVEN FOR BOTH BIO 101 AND 103.
+CREDIT TOWARD GRADUATION WILL NOT BE GIVEN FOR BOTH BIO 101 AND 103.
+PREREQUISITE: None.

-PREREQUISITE: Regular admission status.

 This is an introductory course for science and nonscience majors.
 It covers physical, chemical, and biological principles common to all organisms.
 These principles are explained through a study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
 Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with emphasis on viruses, prokaryotes, and protist.
-Laboratory is required.
+A 120 minute laboratory is required.

-BIO 104 PRINCIPLES OF BIOLOGY II 4
+BIO 104 PRINCIPLES OF BIOLOGY II 4 Hrs.
 PREREQUISITE: BIO 103.
 This course is an introduction to the basic ecological and evolutionary relationships of plants and animals and a survey of plant and animal diversity including classification, morphology, physiology, and reproduction.
-Laboratory is required.
+A 180 minute laboratory is required.
 BIO 120 MEDICAL TERMINOLOGY 3 Hrs.
+PREREQUISITE: None.
 This course is a survey of words, terms, and descriptions commonly used in medical arts.
 Emphasis is placed on spelling, pronunciation, and meanings of prefixes, suffixes, and roots.
 No laboratory is required.

-BIO 150 HUMAN BIOLOGY
+BIO 150 HUMAN BIOLOGY 3 Hrs.
+PREREQUISITE: None.
 This course introduces the human body with emphasis on structure, function, and pathology.
 No laboratory is required.

 BIO 201 HUMAN ANATOMY and PHYSIOLOGY I 4 Hrs.
-PREREQUISITE: BIO 103\

-\Students with a strong background in biology should talk with a counselor to determine if they may be exempt from this prerequisite.
+PREREQUISITE: BIO 103 Students with a strong background in biology should talk with a counselor to determine if they may be exempt from this prerequisite or to discuss the validated system-wide biology placement exam.
+This is subject to change based on state wide policies.

 Human Anatomy and Physiology I covers the structure and function of the human body.
 Included is an orientation of the human body, basic principles of chemistry, a study of cells and tissues, metabolism, joints, the integumentary, skeletal, muscular, and nervous systems, and the senses.
 Dissection, histological studies, and physiology are featured in the laboratory experience.
-Laboratory is required.
+A 120 minute laboratory is required.

 BIO 202 HUMAN ANATOMY and PHYSIOLOGY II 4 Hrs.
-PREREQUISITE: BIO 103\ and BIO 201\\
+PREREQUISITE: BIO 103 and BIO 201

-\ Students with a strong background in biology should talk with a counselor to determine if they may be exempt from this prerequisite.

-\\ A grade of C or better in BIO 201
+Students with a strong background in biology should talk with a counselor to determine if they may be exempt from this prerequisite or to discuss the validated system-wide biology placement exam.
+This is subject to change based on state wide policies.
+A grade of C or better in BIO 201

 Human Anatomy and Physiology II covers the structure and function of the human body.
 Included is a study of basic nutrition, basic principles of water, electrolyte, and acid-base balance, the endocrine, respiratory, digestive, excretory, cardiovascular, lymphatic, and reproductive systems.
 Dissection, histological studies, and physiology are featured in the laboratory experience.
-Laboratory is required.
+A 120 minute laboratory is required.